Print Friendly

 Negation in non-verbal sentences

 In Nahuala K’iche’, the negative answer to yes/no questions is maj.
-The Spanish loanword no’ with a glottal stop is often heard as well.
+The Spanish loanword no’ (with a glottal stop) is often heard as well.
 An answer with maj alone may be interpreted as somewhat curt but sometimes it is enough.
-Negation in K’iche’ is periphrastic: It requires two negation markers as French, for example.
-The first is the optional particle na preceding the predicate; the second is obligatory ta or taj in sentence final position.
+Negation in K’iche’ is periphrastic, in other words, it requires two negation markers as in French, for example.
+The first is the (optional) particle na preceding the predicate.
+The second (obligatory) particle is ta or taj in sentence final position.
 Negative existential sentences in Nahuala start with maj and do not carry the existential k’o/k’olik.
 Let’s look at some examples:

 Negation big Negation its-leg this tree